vinyaponugoti/CS2_Caption_Generation/README.md

 # Automatic Caption Generation for the Visually Impaired

-This case study explores how machine learning can be used to help the visually impaired and explores if there limitations to the current models/data available.
+This case study explores how machine learning can be used to help the visually impaired and explores if there are limitations to the current models/data available.

 ## Hook Document
 Describes the prompt, data, and deliverable for the student assigned to the case study.